Reporting steps

 • Inform employees and employee organisations of the opportunity to comment on the Report.

-• Executive Summary and Industry Benchmark Report to be given to each member of your governing body (if any).
+The CEO (or equivalent) of a relevant employer is required to give a copy of the Executive Summary and Industry Benchmark Report to each member of the governing body (if any).